Choose a Major or Find a Career

 Resumes and Cover Letters

 At Hiram College, we value excellent writing and work to engage you in developing strong skills.
-Now you will have a chance to use them to write focused resumes and persuasive cover emails or letters!
+Now you will have a chance to use them to write focused resumes and persuasive cover letters!
 For every job or internship you apply for, you should submit both a cover letter and resume.
 We can help with both.
 We host resume workshops throughout the Fall and Spring semesters for students who are looking to create or tweak their resumes.
-We also offer drop in or scheduled resume reviews anytime throughout the year.
+We offer drop in or scheduled resume and cover letter reviews anytime throughout the year.
 We also have resources for creating a resume and a cover letter, and we can help you whether you’re getting started or just want someone to review your professional documents.

 What is the number one skill employers’ value in new college graduates?
 Good communication skills.
 Our Hiram College liberal arts curriculum stresses these skills.
 This is your time to put them to work!
 Learning to convey your skills, interests, and experiences to a potential employer in a clear confident manner is crucial to a successful internship and job search.
 Interviewing gets easier with practice so don’t go to an interview without preparing first with a practice interview.
 Career Development offers: